Hospice Intensive-DHSS Bureau of Hospice & Home Care

 -

-Patrick White - MD, PhDDr.
+Patrick White - MD, PhD, HMDC, FACP, FAAHPMDr.
 White is the Stokes Family Endowed Chair in Palliative and Supportive Care and chief of the division of Palliative Medicine at Washington University School of Medicine and Chief Medical Officer of BJC Home Care and Hospice.
 He also has a PhD in comparative effectiveness research and cost effectiveness.
 He provides clinical oversight and oversees education for physicians, nurse practitioners, therapists, nurses and supporting staff at BJC hospitals.

 5-B: Intimacy: A Potent Ingredient in the Palliative Care Syringe